pluginsGLPI/doc/source/formcreator/configuration.rst

 Description
 ^^^^^^^^^^^

-This field only displays informations.
+This field only displays information.
 Use it to give more details about a question.

 Dropdown
 ^^^^^^^^